ItsBranK/CNRL/README.md

 ## Notes

-It takes time converting all of these files so I included the raw UPK files if you can't wait for me and want to do it yourself.
+It takes time converting everything so I included the raw UPK files if you can't wait for me and want to do it yourself.

 I don't plan on uploading the official sound track, there's no new or different songs anyway.